Number of posts : 47

 Around the the time of my arrival at Bruggen the Duke of Edinburgh made a visit.
 The Daily Mail reported the occasion as follows: 'The RAF sealed off one of it's top secret bases in Germany so that Prince Philip could have a close private look at some of Britain's A-bombers'.
 The intimation being that nuclear armed aircraft were based at the airfield, but there were never any during my time, one had been flown in especially.
 Further on the article continues: 'The base is sensitive where strong security precautions are always in force'.
 That was not quite true either, security wasn't as tight in some areas as it should have been with the large German civilian workforce employed on the base, which was a continual cause for concern.

 'Practice Alerts' were the unwanted surprises.
 They invariably came in the middle of a night and required all personnel to report to their place of work immediately, whilst the aircraft would take off on pre-designated missions.
 Several NATO exercises were held during my time but one in particular, code named 'Top Weight', involved a large amount of preparation and target plotting, and which required one of the drivers to take me to the Command Map Store in Bielefeld to collect many of the maps needed.
-Whilst there our Champ developed a broken a half shaft, resulting in a hastily arranged uncomfortable overnight stay with the REME unit that repaired it.
+Whilst there our Champ developed a broken a half shaft, resulting in a hastily arranged unwanted overnight stay with the REME unit that repaired it.
 Soon after the exercise commenced however the referees declared Bruggen had been destroyed in a nuclear attack.
 A salutary reminder of our 'raison d'etre'.
 I'm sure none of us ever seriously considered that possibility for real; our predominant thoughts were always that of making it through two wasted years with a minimum of fuss and bother and returning to civilian life.

 Once, the NAAFI manager complained to the station adjutant about the amount of cutlery that was continually disappearing from the NAAFI canteen; the obvious place to go for anyone needing to replace a lost 'eating iron' (knife, fork, or spoon).
-In response the adjutant instructed the station police one lunchtime to check the cutlery of everybody entering the dining hall, which resulted in a considerable amount of the missing items being recovered and temporary inconvenience to the culprits, one of whom being me!
+In response the adjutant instructed the station police one lunchtime to check the cutlery of everybody entering the dining halls, which resulted in a considerable amount of the missing items being recovered and temporary inconvenience to the culprits, one of whom being me!

 Having a beer off the base involved nearly a 15 minute walk to the bar opposite the main gate, or a further 20 minutes to the bars in Elmpt, the nearest village.
 Occasionally it was possible to get a lift to a popular hostellerie in Bracht, which was run by three sisters and commonly referred to as the 'Six Tits'.